wikimatze/wikimatze.de/_posts/2012-09-27-getting-started-with-rspec-puppet.md

 ```

 Duh, it's red, what should we do?
-The catalogue does not contain a class `git::packagee`.
-Gosh, it's a typo in our
+The catalog does not contain a class `git::packagee`.
+Gosh, it's a typo in our `init_spec.rb` file.
-`init_spec.rb` file.
 Let's fix this:

 ```ruby